“While this report does not conclude that the President committed a crime, it also does not exonerate him.”

 Again, this does not make one bit of sense.
 If a lack of evidence indicating that an individual committed a crime is found, the person is presumed to not have committed that crime.

 What if Mueller’s principle of criminality was applied to all cases?

 Imagine, for instance, that you are at the supermarket when a robbery occurs.
 The police arrive, catch the suspects, and all appears to be concluded.
 However, the next week, the prosecution announces that because you were at the store at the time of the robbery, they cannot definitively prove that you did not partake in the incident.
 You are presumed to be guilty unless evidence can be found conclusively proving that you did not partake in the robbery.
 Even if no evidence is found showing that you did partake in the robbery, no evidence is found indicating that you didn’t, and that’s what matters more.

 Again, it cannot be understated how ludicrous this principle is.
-If this was applied to any case regarding murder, theft, or just any crime in general, no one would ever be presumed innocent.
+If it were applied to any case involving murder, theft, or virtually any crime in existence, no one would ever be presumed innocent.
 No evidence was found that you didn’t murder someone?
 Doesn’t matter.
 There’s still a potential chance that you did, and therefore you’re not innocent.
 The prosecution could not find any evidence that you physically attacked your wife?
 No matter.
 We’re still going to imply that you potentially did beat your wife.

 This is why Attorney General William Barr, unlike Mueller, did reach a conclusion on obstruction.
 Because there was no evidence that Trump had actual intent to obstruct justice, and because there was no underlying crime of collusion found, no obstruction occurred, Barr states.
 He received hell for his conclusion.
 Mueller received praise for his.